giellalt/lang-sms/sms.md

-# Skolt Saami adjectives

-OUR LONG-TERM GOAL IS NOT TO ADD STEMS MANUALLY TO THIS FILE Instead we want to update the dictionary sms2X/src/a_sms2X.xml, from where the present lexc files will be regularly updated by exporting (we need a script for this).

-THESE have been coded by Eino and Jaska
-The content consists of multiple pos
-For nouns see nouns.lexc.
-Both files are temporary

-# Skolt Saami adpositions

 This is where new words are added as lexc entries before they are added to the xml source files.
 Mättʼtõshalltõs:Mättʼtõshalltõs PROP_SAJOS "(eng) /(fin) /(rus) " ;